Jamal Lewis (footballer): Loan to São Paulo and return to Newcastle

-On 1 September 2024, Northern Ireland manager Michael O'Neill revealed that Lewis had travelled to Brazil to complete a shock move to Campeonato Brasileiro Série A side São Paulo.
+On 1 September 2024, Northern Ireland manager Michael O'Neill revealed that Lewis had travelled to Brazil to complete a move to Campeonato Brasileiro Série A side São Paulo.
 Two days later, Newcastle announced Lewis' move to São Paulo on a loan deal until the end of the season, with an option to make the move permanent.

 After an ankle injury that occurred during a training session on international duty, on 15 November 2024, Newcastle United and São Paulo mutually agreed to terminate his loan contract in January 2025, and he returned to Newcastle.

-On 9 June 2025, Newcastle announced that Lewis would leave the club at the end of the 2024–25 season.
+On 9 June 2025, it was announced that Newcastle would release Lewis at the end of the season when his contract would expire on 30 June.

 Preston North End

 On 31 October 2025, Lewis joined Championship club Preston North End on a free transfer, signing a short-term contract until 30 December 2025.
+On 31 December, he signed a new contract until the end of the season.
+On 19 May 2026, the club announced he was being released when his contract ended on 30 June.